abaretta/nu.baretta.openweathermap/README.md

 This app allows you to poll the OpenWeatherMap API for localised weather data and use this in your Homey home automation flows.
 Several instances (locations) can run simultaneously.

-In version 0.0.6 forecast data is added from the OpenWeatherMap 5-day view, refer to http://openweathermap.org/forecast5.
+Forecast data has been added to the app from the OpenWeatherMap 5-day view, refer to http://openweathermap.org/forecast5.
 During pairing you can choose the 3-hour interval you want to have weather data from.
 Interval 0 gives you data from the currently running 3-hour interval (should be close to the current weather), interval 8 gives data 24 hours ahead, etc.

 The OpenWeatherMap polling is based on the 'openweather-apis', refer to https://github.com/CICCIOSGAMINO/openweather-apis.

+Please use the forum for questions and comments related to the app.

 # Screenshots
 The mobile interface looks as follows: